NunoAnFranca/MEIC-SGI/tp3/README.md

 - Every point from the guide was implemented.

 - Currently there are no known problems, with extra time, new and more detailed objects would be added to the scene (airplanes, boats, etc...).
 The plan was to have those objects have key-frame animation.

+- Currently the game is not 100% optimized, and it's also a plan for the future work.